MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/snprintf-snprintf-snprintf-l-snwprintf-snwprintf-l.md

 ## Return value

-Returns the number of characters that which would have been written to the buffer if `count` was ignored.
+The number of characters that which would have been written to the buffer if `count` was ignored.
 The count doesn't include the trailing `NULL` character.

 Let **`len`** be the length of the formatted data string, not including the terminating `NULL`.\
 For all functions, if `len < count`, then **`len`** characters are stored in *`buffer`*, a null-terminator is appended, and the number of characters written, not including the terminating `NULL`, is returned.